studersi/test-4/tutorial-7/README.md

 Average:   0.0000        Median   0.0000         Standard deviation   0.0000
 ```

 The script divides the inbound from the outbound *anomaly scores*.
 The incoming ones are handled first.
 Before the script can handle the scores, it describes how often an empty *anomaly score* has been found (*empty incoming score*).
-In our case this was the 41 times we saw before.
+In our case this was 41 times, as we saw before.
 Then comes the statement about *score 0*: 9920 requests.
-This is coverage of 99.2%.
-Together with the empty scores this is already coverage of 99.61% (*Sum of %*).
+This is covering 99.2% of the requests.
+Together with the empty scores this is already covering 99.61% (*Sum of %*).
 0.39% had a higher *anomaly score* (*Missing %*).
-Above we set out to have 99.9999% of requests able to pass the server.
+Above we set out to have 99.99% of requests able to pass the server.
 We are about 0.38% or 38 requests away from this target.
 The next *anomaly score* is 2.
 It appears 11 times or 0.11%.
-The 3 appears 17 times and a score of 5 8 times.
+The 3 appears 17 times and a score of 5 can be seen 8 times.
 All in all, we are at 99.97%.
 Then there is one request with a score of 21 and finally 2 requests with 41.
 To achieve 99.99% coverage we have get to this limit (and, based on the log file, thus achieve 100% coverage).

 There are probably some *false positives*.
 In practice, we have to make certain of this before we start fine tuning the rules.
-It would basically be wrong to assume a false positive based on a justified alarm and suppress the alarm in the future.
+It would be totally wrong to assume a false positive based on a justified alarm and suppress the alarm in the future.
 Before tuning it must therefore be ensured that no attacks are present in the log file.
 This is not always very easy.
 Manual review helps, restricting to known IP addresses, pre-authentication, testing/tuning on a test system separated from the internet, filtering the access log by country of origin for the IP address, etc.: It's a big topic and making general recommendations is difficult.
+But please do take this serious.

-###Step 6: Suppressing false alarms: Disabling individual rules
+###Step 6: Handling false positives: Disabling individual rules

 The simple way of dealing with a *false positive* is to simply disable the rule.
 We are thus making the alarm disappear by excluding a certain rule from the rule set.
 The CRS term for this technique is called *Rules Exclusion* or *Exclusion Rules*.
 It is called *Rule* because this exclusion involved writing rules or directives resembling rules themselves.

-Excluding a rule completely takes very little effort, but is of course potentially risky, because the rule is not being disabled for just legitimate users, but for attackers as well.
+Excluding a rule completely takes very little effort, but it is of course potentially risky, because the rule is not being disabled for just legitimate users, but for attackers as well.
 By completely disabling a rule we are thus restricting the capability of *ModSecurity*.
 Or, expressed more drastically, we’re pulling the teeth out of the *WAF*.
-This is not something we want in practice.
-Nevertheless, it is important to know how this simple method works.

 Especially at higher paranoia levels, there are rules that just fail to work with some applications and trigger false alarms in all sorts of situations.
 So there is a use for disabling a rule completely.
 One notable example is rule ID `920300`: *Request Missing an Accept Header*.
-There are just so many user agents that submit requests without an accept header.
+There are just so many user agents that submit requests without an accept header, there is a rule dedicated to the problem.
 Let's raise the paranoia level to 2 by setting the `tx.paranoia_level` variable to 2 in rule ID 900,000.
-Then we send a request without `Accept` header to trigger an alert as follows:
+Then we send a request without `Accept` header to trigger an alert as follows (I suggest to return the paranoia level to 1 again afterwards):

 ```bash
 $> curl -v -H "Accept: " http://localhost/index.html